dfk1352/ante-preview/README.md

 ## Key Features

-- **Lightweight agent core** — ~15MB binary, zero dependencies.
+- **Rock-solid optimized agent core** — A meticulously engineered core — runtime, scheduler, and built-in toolset — in ~15MB of native Rust with zero dependencies.
 Built for minimal overhead and maximum throughput.
-- **Native local models** — Built-in local inference integration.
+- **Native local models** — Built-in local inference.
 No API keys, no internet, no data leaving your device.
 - **Zero vendor lock-in** — Bring your own API key or local model.
 Switch between 12+ providers freely.
 No account required.
 - **Client-daemon architecture** — Run as an interactive TUI, headless CLI, or long-lived server (`ante serve`).
 - **Channel integrations** — Run Ante as a Slack or Discord bot with `ante gateway`.